Sheila Dills

 Sheila Dills (born July 10, 1967) is an American politician who served in the Oklahoma House of Representatives from the 69th district from 2018 to 2022.

-Dills plans to retire from the Oklahoma House at the end of her term in 2022.
+Dills retired from the Oklahoma House at the end of her term in 2022.

 Career

 57th Oklahoma Legislature

 Dills was the author of House Bill 1395 (2019) "Virtual Charter Financial Transparency", which became law, and makes charter schools in Oklahoma itemize out spending to the state educational committees.
 Dills later stated that during the passage of House Bill 1395 she was forced to meet with Epic Charter Schools co-founder Ben Harris.
 While Harris agreed to the language in the bill, its requirements would later lead to his arrest for falsifying invoices required by the bill.

 58th Oklahoma Legislature

 Dills authored House Bill 1735 (2021), which died in committee, to increase oversight of charters schools and education management organizations.

 Dills was a supporter of Senate Bill 2 (2021), a controversial transphobic sports bill, and Oklahoma Senate Bill 1100, which banned non-binary gender markers on birth certificates.